Bullet hit squib: Bullet hit squib device

+Three bullet hit squib devices attached beneath the cycling jersey on the chest area can be seen that the pack opening (where the squib is located) is aligned at the lower end.

+The desired aesthetic of the blood hit is usually first decided, for example, an entry or exit wound, i.e. fake blood erupting as a gushing stream or a spray of fine mist respectively, and the absorbency of the costume fabric determine the amount to be used, typically 10–30 ml.
+It is typically filled in a small balloon, packet, or condom, followed by a grooved protective plate and padding.
+The positioning of the squib above or below the blood pack enables the burst to be customised.
+For example, placing the squib beneath and aligning it to the lower half of the blood pack oriented vertically produces an aerosolised burst followed by a stream, as shown in the adjacent figure.

-The actual squib used in movies is a flat, disc-shaped explosive about 0.5–2 mm thick and weighing between 2 and 384 mg, with the most common variants at 0.5 and 1.0 grain (33 to 65 mg) of high explosive.
+These parameters and the fabric strength then determine the squib size.
+The actual squib is a flat, disc-shaped high explosive, containing an integrated igniter or glow wire, about 0.5–2 mm thick and weighing between 2 and 384 mg, Usually, the smallest possible grain size to achieve the effect is used, although the most common variants are 0.5 and 1.0 grain (33 to 65 mg).
 For comparison, a low explosive party popper is approximately 0.25 grains (15 mg), and a small firecracker is about 2.5 grains (150 mg).
-These squibs are used to create both entry and exit wounds, often accompanied by 10–30 ml of fake blood, depending on the fabric's absorbency and the desired visual aesthetic.

-The assembled blood squib device is designed with a low profile to minimise bulge through the costume.
-Fake blood is typically filled in a small balloon, packet, or condom placed on the squib, followed by a grooved protective plate and padding.
-The assembly is secured with duct tape, leaving a small front window for the simulant to burst through.
-Various simulants, such as fake blood, water (rehearsals), glycerine (night scenes), or dry substances like dust and feathers (gunshot aesthetic on a down jacket), are used depending on the desired effect.
-Solid material can also be mixed with liquid simulants, such as cotton or meat, to provide solid texture to the visual effect.
-A bullet hit squib assembly weighs approximately 50 g, measuring 100x50 mm in length and width and 25 mm thick.
-Aligning the bottom half of the blood packet with the squib produces an aerosolised burst followed by a stream of fake blood.
+A low profile is intended during the assembly to minimise bulge through the costume.
+The device is secured with duct tape, leaving a small front window for the simulant to burst through.
+Various fluids, such as fake blood, water (rehearsals), glycerine (night scenes), and/or solids like dust and feathers (gunshot aesthetic on a down jacket), cotton or meat are used depending on the desired effect.
+A complete bullet hit squib assembly weighs approximately 50 g, measuring 100x50 mm in length and width and 25 mm thick.